Showing 1-20 of 51 products

 Payroll and HR for growing businesses.
 If your business is growing and you know you may need to scale up to a full HR suite, consider a vendor that offers tiered packages.
 These let you easily upgrade without having to learn a whole new system.
 An example of this type of system is RUN Powered by ADP.

 There are many benefits of choosing small-business payroll software over manual payroll processing.
 These include:

 Automation of tedious processes.
 First and foremost, you’ll save time once spent cutting checks and filing taxes.
-Payroll software automates these processes so you have more time to spend building your business.
+This software automates these processes so you have more time to spend building your business.

 Reduced labor costs.
 You’ll also save money by cutting down on labor costs associated with payroll processing.
 For some companies, small-business payroll software can even eliminate the need for a full-time payroll employee.